storj/edge/README.md

     ```
 ## Run gateway-mt

-Currently, auth service configuration is passed in to `minio` through environment variables:
+Gateway-MT requires the following command line parameters:
-    - `MINIO_NOAUTH_AUTH_TOKEN` sets the auth token that's used to authenticate with our auth service.
-This should be set to the same value as the `--auth-token` in `authservice` command
+      - `--auth-token` sets the auth token that's used to authenticate with our auth service.
+This should be set to the same value as the `--auth-token` in `authservice` command.
-    - `MINIO_NOAUTH_AUTH_URL` defines the address of our auth service instance.
-It's default to `http://localhost:8000`
+      - `--auth-url` defines the address of our auth service instance.
+It's default to `http://localhost:8000`.

-We also require the `MINIO_DOMAIN` environment variable, which allows the gateway-mt to work with virtual hosted style requests.
+      - `--domain-name` allows the gateway-mt to work with virtual hosted style requests.
 For example, if the `MINIO_DOMAIN` variable is set to `asdf.com`, then a request to `bob.asdf.com` will be interpreted as specifying the bucket `bob`.

-    MINIO_NOAUTH_AUTH_TOKEN="bob" MINIO_NOAUTH_AUTH_URL=http://localhost:8000 MINIO_DOMAIN=asdf.com gateway-mt run
+    gateway-mt run --auth-token="super secret" --auth-url=http://localhost:8000 --domain-name=localhost

     - Enable multipart-uploads
         - by default, multipart-upload is disabled
-        - `gateway-mt run --multipart-upload-sattelites="satellite-node-url"` enables gateway-mt to allow multipart-upload requests being sent to specified satellites that have multipart-upload support.
+        - `gateway-mt run --auth-token="super-secret" --auth-url="auth-svc-url" --domain-name="gateway-domain" --multipart-upload-sattelites="satellite-node-url"` enables gateway-mt to allow multipart-upload requests being sent to specified satellites that have multipart-upload support.

 ## Register an access grant with auth service
     ```